zachlop1/5Gdocumentation/docs/source/learningmodule4.rst

 Authentication

 * Mobile Core typically uses AKA or Authentication and Key Agreement to authenticate users.
-A diagram of how AKA works are shown below:
+A diagram of how AKA works are shown below-

 .. figure:: /images/5g-mobile-phone-mast.png
    :alt: 5Gdocumentation